 YH001 is an investigational humanized CTLA-4 IgG1 monoclonal antibody that is being developed in two Phase 1 trials by Eucure for the treatment of various cancer indications.
 CTLA-4 is a protein expressed on T-cells and expressed at high levels specifically on regulatory T-cells (Tregs) and contributes to the suppressor function of Tregs by acting as a checkpoint to inhibit effector T-cell immune responses to cancer cells.
 The CTLA-4 inhibitor Yervoy (ipilimumab) marketed by BMS has been approved as a single agent in melanoma and approved in combination with other therapies in multiple indications including non-small cell lung cancer, renal cell carcinoma (RCC) and MSI-H/dMMR cancer.
 As of August 9, 2021, YH001 had been dosed in more than 34 patients in China and Australia.
 Data from the Phase 1 dose escalation trial in Australia of YH001 in combination with the PD-1 antibody, toripalimab, were presented at the American Society of Clinical Oncology 2022 Annual Meeting, and YH001 was well tolerated up to 4 mg/kg when combined with toripalimab in the 24 patients as of the December 31, 2021 data cut-off date.
 The Phase 1 dose escalation trial in China of YH001 as a single agent, recently completed enrollment and determined a recommended Phase 2 dose, and we expect data to be presented later this year.
 No CTLA-4 therapy is approved by the FDA for the treatment of soft tissue sarcoma.

-We intend to initiate a Phase 1/2 clinical trial of YH001 in combination with envafolimab and with doxorubicin chemotherapy, an approved treatment for soft tissue sarcoma, in the second half of 2022.
+In August, we announced that the FDA had approved the Investigational New Drug (IND) application for the initiation of a Phase 1/2 clinical trial of YH001 in combination with envafolimab and doxorubicin, an approved treatment for soft tissue sarcoma, for the treatment of sarcoma patients and expect to initiate dosing in the Phase 1/2 clinical trial in the fourth quarter of 2022.
 Additionally, we plan to initiate trials of YH001 as a single agent or in combination with immunotherapies in other tumor types.